databrary/design/user-stories.md

 * disable access.

 ---
+**Story:**

 As a principal investigator,
 I want to be able to ensure that all data is stored and collected in accordance with IRB rules and regulations.

+**Steps:**

 * Does labnanny manage IRB protocols, expirations dates, etc. that can be added to a study?

+---

+**Story:**

 As an investigator,
 I want to be able to create collection protocols (procedures) and coding manuals.

-1. Go to study page
-2. Upload materials, consent forms, manuals
-3. (Optional, unknown) Describe study schema, layout, interview questions, data types
+**Steps:**

+Given that I am signed in, have permissions to see a study and I am on my personal profile (home) page.

+When I follow the link to the study from my profile page.

+Then I should be able to refine the study by:
+* adding a collection protocol.
+* adding a coding manual / dictionary / schema.
+* adding stimuli.

+Not quite sure how to integrate the following just yet.
+Perhaps as part of day to day collection?

 * Drag-and-drop interface to describe "all the information that will be collected for each acquisition/subject/session"
 * Add data "containers" for participant information, video data, interview questions, measurements
 * Add analysis "containers" for coding spreadsheets

+---

 As an investigator,
 I want members of my research team to receive notifications when there are changes in my study protocol.

 Those reminders might also prompt me to consider whether I need to revise my formal IRB protocol.

 ### Work day to day collecting data.

+---

+** Story: **

 As an investigator,
 I want to be able to refine collection protocols (procedures), based on experience and pilot studies / participants.

-* This may involve editing study materials (documents) or design
+** Steps: **

+Given I am signed in, have permissions to see a study and I am on my personal profile (home) page.

+When I follow the link to the study from my profile page.

+Then I should be able to edit the study by:
+* editing the collection protocol.
+* editing the coding manual.
+* editing the stimuli.

+This should also track which of the acquisitions/trials were collected and under what version of the protocol/coding manual.

+---

+** Story: **

 As an experimenter,
 I want to be able to add data for a new trial in a particular study.
 Adding details about consent, any demographic information as well as the raw video and sensor data.

-1. Go to study page
-2. Add acquisition
-3. Fill in fields, automatically derived from study design and/or previous acquisitions
+** Steps: **

+Given I am signed in, have permissions to see a study and I am on my personal profile (home) page.

+When I follow the link to the study from my profile page.

+Then I should be able to add a trial to the study.
+Specifying:

-4. Upload data files, by web form or syncing application
+* Uploading one or many acquisitions (data files, video, etc) via web form or syncing application.

-As an experimenter,
-I want to be able to be able to perform any post-processing (quad mixing, etc) to create completed datasets that need to be coded or marked up.
-* Does this happen entirely in Datavyu?
+* Filling in relevant demographic information as well as nominating a permissions / level of sharing consent.

+---

 ### Work day to day coding study.